Kay shares her story of how painful sex after giving birth affected her mental health.

 My pelvic floor was hypertonic, meaning it’s too tight, which is just as dysfunctional as a loose or weak pelvic floor.
 Yeah… a 9lbs 7oz baby and vaginal tearing might do that to you!

 I needed to learn to relax my pelvic floor muscles, let go.
 Not just physically, but mentally too.

 The painful and uncomfortable sex was causing me so much anxiety and depression, but my pelvic floor dysfunction was caused by the physical and emotional trauma of birth.
 It felt like a really tangled web of mental and physical issues.
 After 10 months of seeing a pelvic PT, and reconnecting with MUTU Breath, I finally felt good again.
 I could finally enjoy sex again!

-Things that helped with my recovery:
+Things that helped with sex after giving birth

 A Birth Debrief.
 In the panic of an obstetric emergency, everything is a blur, it’s all flashing lights, sounds, wires, machines and lots of amazing people in one room, working to keep you and your baby safe.
 Then, you’re left wondering what the hell just happened, and a birth debrief can validate, answer questions and provide incredible closure.
 After mine, it was like the missing piece of the puzzle.
 Suddenly I made so much progress in my appointments.
 It proves the connection between body and mind is so important in recovery.